rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 Now we need to handle some setup here and to make a few returns to this code, so let's step through it.
 First, we set up some variables for the source and destination by using the host variables that were passed to us from Conductor.
 Interestingly, it pulls the Destination host from its own *CONF* file, since this code is actually running on the destination now.
 Once that is done, the code is first passed over to *driver.check\_can\_live\_migrate\_destination*.
 It stores the returned data of this operation in *dest_check_data*.
 Because the driver is XenAPI, execution shifts there for now, and returns once the *dest\_check\_data* is filled in.

-Regarding the Driver, Compute will keep credentials to manage its respect hypervisors within the Nova Configuration file.
-Our case utilizes Xenapi, so this configuration file will contain the Xen Management Net IP address, the administrative user and password to issue direct Xen API (XAPI) commands
+Regarding the Driver, Compute keeps credentials to manage its respective hypervisors within the Nova Configuration file.
+Our case utilizes Xenapi, so this configuration file contains the Xen Management Net IP address, and the administrative user and password to issue direct Xen API (XAPI) commands

 *nova.compute.manager.\_do\_check\_can\_live\_migrate\_destination* ->
 {% highlight python %}